Virginia Commercial Tenant CAM Audit Rights [2026 Guide]

 Lease-Defined Dispute Windows

 Virginia courts enforce lease-defined dispute windows as contractual conditions.
-The five-year statutory period does not override a shorter lease window that constitutes a condition precedent to dispute rights.
+A five-year statutory period does not override a shorter lease window that constitutes a condition precedent to dispute rights.
 A lease requiring objection within 60 days of receiving the reconciliation is enforceable, and missing that window may bar the dispute for that year regardless of the statutory period.

 Virginia-Specific CAM Issues